revou-fsse-3/milestone-1-isnendyankp/README.md

 <!-- Icon -->
 ## Flaticon

+### What is flaticon
+Flaticon is a large database of free vector icons.
+It offers users high quality graphic designs that are easily converted into a functional image, available in PNG, SVG, EPS, PSD, and BASE 64 formats.
+Flaticon allows users the ability to download icons in ranges of sizes and colors to best suit their individual needs.

 In this project i use icon from [flaticon](https://www.flaticon.com/).

 ### How to use icon from flaticon